 Chau Doc floating houses

-Learning about the colorful Cham culture
+Deep understanding of the colorful Cham culture

 With a floating village tour on Chau Doc river, you can visit the nearby Cham villages of Chau Giang and Chau Phong.
 The two Cham Muslim villages are famous and interesting in An Giang because of owning the unique and harmonious cultural characteristics.